CARG-uOttawa/loaded-unloaded-drone-dataset/README.md

 The dataset is accessible through this link (the link will be provided just after the presentation of the paper in SAS 2023 in July 2023).

 # Annotation files
 The videos are recorded at a resolution of 1080x1920 pixels, and a frame rate of 10 fps.
+The pixel indexing starts from (1, 1) at the top-left corner and goes up to (1080, 1920) at the bottom-right corner.
 Each video is accompanied by an annotation file that contains the following information on each line:

 [`Frame number` `Detection flag` `Xtl` `Ytl` `Xbr` `Ybr` `Xcamera` `Ycamera` `Zcamera` `Xdrone` `Ydrone` `Zdrone`]